-Export Range All Exports the entire storyboard.
+Export Range AII Exports the entire storyboard.
 Selected Scenes Select this option to export a specific selection of scenes.
-Then, click on the Select button to open the Scenes Picker dialog box, in which you can: • Type the number of a sequence or of a scene in the Sequence or Scene fields in the Filter section, to only show matching sequences or matching scenes in the list. • Click and drag to select a range of scenes.
+Then, click on the Select button to open the Scenes Picker dialog box, in which you can: Type the number of a sequence or of a scene in the Sequence or Scene fields in the Filter section, to only show matching sequences or matching scenes in the list.
 Click and drag to select a range of scenes.
 Hold the Ctrl key and click on each scene you want to add to your selection.
 Hold the Shift key, then click on the first scene and the last scene you want to add to your selection, to select every scene between those two scenes inclusively.
 If your project has sequences, click on a sequence to select every scene in that sequence.
 Current Scene Exports only the currently selected scene.
 Open folder after export Opens the folder in which files were exported in a file browser once the export is done.